 Effective October 1, 2013, Steven J. Goldman was appointed the President and Chief Executive Officer of the Partnership.
 Mr. Goldman entered into a three year employment agreement with the Partnership, effective as of October 1, 2013.
+In December 2016 the Partnership entered into an employment agreement with Mr. Goldman effective as of October 1, 2016 where Mr. Goldman will continue to serve as President and Chief Executive Officer of the Partnership and its subsidiaries on an at-will basis.
 Under his employment agreement, if Mr. Goldman is terminated for reasons other than cause or if he terminates his employment for good reason, Mr. Goldman will be entitled to one year's salary as severance.